-Accidents, beyond minor cuts and bruises and childhood scrapes, require that an accident report form be completed and filed with the Wishing Well staff.
+Accidents, beyond minor cuts and bruises and childhood scrapes, require that an incident report form be completed and filed with the Wishing Well staff.
 Other incidents, including close calls, should also be reported on this form.

-Even though such an accident may not be serious, analyzing these forms can help alert the directors to developing hazardous areas and teaching methods.
+Even though such an accident may not be serious, analyzing these forms can help alert the directors to areas of needed improvement.